-During 2016, GSWC delivered approximately 59,858,000 hundred cubic feet ("ccf") of water to its customers, which is an average of about 376 acre-feet per day.
-An acre-foot is approximately 435.6 ccf or 326,000 gallons.
+During 2017, GSWC delivered approximately 62.2 million hundred cubic feet ("ccf") of water to its customers, which is an average of about 391 acre-feet per day (an acre-foot is approximately 435.6 ccf or 326,000 gallons).
 Approximately 55% of GSWC's supply came from groundwater production wells situated throughout GSWC's service areas.
-Approximately 45% of GSWC's supply came from wholesale purchases from Metropolitan Water District of Southern California ("MWD") member agencies and other regional water suppliers (roughly 40% of total demand) or from authorized diversions from rivers (roughly 5%) under contracts with the United States Bureau of Reclamation ("Bureau") and the Sacramento Municipal Utility District

-("SMUD").
-During 2015, GSWC supplied 58,848,000 ccf of water, approximately 65% of which was produced from groundwater sources and 35% was purchased from regional wholesalers or surface water diversions under contracts with the Bureau and SMUD.
+GSWC supplemented its groundwater production with wholesale purchases from Metropolitan Water District ("MWD") member agencies and regional water suppliers (roughly 42% of total demand) and with authorized diversions from rivers (roughly 3%) under contracts with the United States Bureau of Reclamation ("Bureau") and the Sacramento Municipal Utility District ("SMUD").
+GSWC also utilizes recycled water supplies to serve recycled water customers in several service areas.
+During 2016, GSWC supplied 59.9 million ccf of water, approximately 55% of which was produced from groundwater sources and 45% was purchased from regional wholesalers and surface water diversions under contracts with the Bureau and SMUD.
 GSWC continually assesses its water rights and groundwater storage assets.